ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 ![copper-lug.jpg](/assets/images/copper-lugs.jpg)

 It can take some time to get the turns right and to "tune" your trap to resonance.
-Fortunately, the second trap is quite easy to build by copying what you did for the first.
-Remember that we do not need perfectly resonant traps.
+Fortunately, it's very easy to build the second trap by copying the first.
+Remember, I do not need perfectly resonant traps.

 However, you might not have such an easy time if you try to wind your traps with magnet wire and wind up with this: